-The E50BT are moderately stable.
+The JBL E50BT are moderately stable.
 They're sufficiently tight on the head and won't move much during casual listening sessions.
-However, they're not sports headphones.
+However, similarly to the Audio Technica ATH-M50x, they're not sports headphones.
 They're bulky and will quickly fall when used while running or jogging.
 On the upside, the wireless design makes them less likely to be yanked off your head due to the audio cable being hooked on something.

 These headphones are not the most portable.
 They fold into a compact format and the ear cups also lay flat.
 Although due to the wide headband this doesn't save much space.
 They're a little on the larger side for over-ear headphones and will be cumbersome to carry on your person without a bag.

 The JBL E50BT have a pretty sturdy build quality.
 The ear cups look robust and dense enough to handle a few drops without getting damaged.
 The headband and frame are also relatively thick and flexible and should be able to withstand moderate-to-high physical stress.
 However, the hinge mechanism only connects on one side of the earcups, which gives them a greater range of motion but also slightly weakens the build.